plani01/Gita-QR-Code-Detection/audioremoverREADME.txt

 hit "apply"
 7. you will need to reboot your computer for this change to take effect

+you will need "moviepy", open a command prompt window and type in:
+"pip install moviepy"
+after its installed, proceed below:

 How to use the audio remover:
 1. open the python file in your IDE of choice.
 2. under "videoname" type in the video name you want to remove audio from make sure to include the video type